mheob/include-fussball-de-widgets/readme.txt

 = How can I participate in the development? =

-The latest state of development is available at any time in my [Github repository](https://github.com/mheob/include-fussball-de-widgets/).
+The latest state of development is available at any time in my [GitHub repository](https://github.com/mheob/include-fussball-de-widgets/).
 Look around there.

 = Support of other plugins =